Getting started

 • parent every selected layer to the topmost selected layer

-Click Run to execute once.
-If you will want it again, click Save scriptlet and it shows up in your Toolbar within a couple of seconds.
+For a quick action, click Run now to execute once.
+If you want it again, click Save to Toolbar and it shows up in your Toolbar within a couple of seconds.

 • batch-render every comp in the project to a folder I'll pick at runtime, with a unique numbered prefix